Isak Jensen: Viborg FF

 On 30 August 2023, Danish Superliga club Viborg FF confirmed that they had loaned Jensen from St. Louis City for the 2023–24 season, with an option to buy at the end of the loan.
-The loan moved proved to be successful as he scored seven goals from 27 appearances for the club, playing a key role in their late-season success.
+The loan move proved to be successful as he scored seven goals from 27 appearances for the club, playing a key role in their late-season success.
 His first goal for the club came on 1 October, as Viborg defeated AGF 2–1.

 On 25 May 2024, it was confirmed by Viborg that they had decided to exercise their option to purchase Jensen.
 He signed a three-year contract with the club.

 Jensen made his first appearance in the 2024–25 season in Viborg's opening fixture on 21 July 2024, scoring once in a 3–3 draw against Brøndby.
 On 17 April 2025, he scored a goal from a direct free kick in a 3–3 draw against Vejle, earning him the Superliga Goal of the Month for April.
 It was his third goal from a direct free kick in five days, having scored twice against Silkeborg on 13 April.